-VI.
-Demonstrate Contribute the Collaborate as a Utilize effective

-Interprofessional understanding of unique nursing member of the communication

-Communication and the roles and perspective within healthcare team to strategies to create a

-Collaboration for responsibilities of healthcare teams to implement high positive professional

-Improving Patient members of the optimize patient quality, safe, and work environment.

-Health Outcomes healthcare team. outcomes. effective patient
+- I VI.
+Demonstrate Contribute the Collaborate as a Utilize effective Interprofessional understanding of unique nursing member of the communication Communication and the roles and perspective within healthcare team to strategies to create a Collaboration for responsibilities of healthcare teams to implement high positive professional Improving Patient members of the optimize patient quality, safe, and work environment.
+Health Outcomes healthcare team. outcomes. effective patient care.

-care.

 VII.
-Health promotion Identify activities Apply principles of Implement Collaborate in the

-related to primary, design,

-disease prevention at · · and disease implementation, and

-the individual and tertiary prevention. and tertiary evaluation of a health

-population level are provention. ^ ' promotion program.

-important components strategies across the

-of practice. lifespan.

-1 conditions.
-1
+Health Identify activities Apply principles of Implement evidence- Collaborate in the promotion and related to primary, health promotion based primary, design, implementation, disease prevention secondary, and and disease secondary, and and evaluation of a at the individual and tertiary prevention. prevention to the tertiary prevention health promotion population level are care of patients strategies across the program. important with various acute lifespan. components of and chronic practice. conditions.
 VIII.
-Implement Exemplify the core

-of the nursing compassionate and values of nursing as a

-profession through 1 / collaborative member

-· · · · · · · · · · · · · · · · · · · demonstration of of the health care team.

-human dignity, accordance with vulnerable

-· · and accountability ethical principles. populations.

-justice are fundamental

-practice.

-nursing.
+Model the values of Implement Utilize an ethical Exemplify the core values Professionalism and the the nursing compassionate and framework to of nursing as a inherent values of profession through sensitive patient- evaluate quality of collaborative member of altruism, autonomy, demonstration of centered care in care for diverse and the health care team. human dignity, integrity, respect for others accordance with vulnerable and social justice are and accountability ethical principles. populations. fundamental to the to own discipline of nursing. practice.
 IX.
-Baccalaureate 1 Implement safe Facilitate coordination

-0 of care within a variety

-Practice care . of healthcare settings

-the context of the diverse patient team to resolve

-population. complex health

-patient problems across the

-relationship. lifespan
+Baccalaureate Apply nursing Implement safe Collaborate as a Facilitate Generalist Nurse knowledge and skills and humanistic member of a health coordination of care Practice within care within a care within a variety of riactice the context of the diverse patient team to resolve healthcare settings therapeutic nurse- population. complex health ricarcicare settings patient relationship. ροραιατίοπ. problems across the lifespan

-College of Nursing Policies for Upper Division Nursing Students Requirements & Standards for All Students
+School of Nursing Policies for Upper Division Nursing Students Requirements & Standards for All Students